insan271/gui-nordvpn-linux/README.md

 Or for desktop icons right click and select **Properties** and add **novpn** in front of the **Command Field**

+# Adding custom iptables or run extra scripts on vpn start/end :

+After the vpn is started/ended it looks in the directory's
+ /etc/nvpn/postup (started) or /etc/nvpn/postdown (ended) for extra scripts to run.

+This directory isn’t created by the program itself so it needs to be created manually:

+** .sudo mkdir -p /etc/nvpn/postup && sudo mkdir -p /etc/nvpn/postdown **

+It only executes scripts with executable permissions so give the script permission with :

+**sudo chmod +x
+scriptName.sh**

 # Note's for other developers that will read the code: